live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlProperty:input2}

-Mat to overlap with
+Mat to overlap with.

 {qmlProperty:mask}

-Mask used when overlaping
+Mask used when overlaping.

 {qmlType:ItemCapture}
 {qmlInherits:lcvcore#MatDisplay}